-An ecommerce environment consists of many complex systems, most of which is dependent on others.
+An eCommerce environment consists of many complex systems, most of which are dependent on others.
 A capacity issue with the database, for example, can manifest itself in higher than usual latencies at the front-end load balancer because the application may be waiting on results from the database.
 To the end-user, the site will be slow to respond.
 If this issue persists, frustrated visitors will likely direct their time and money elsewhere.
-A constant focus on key performance metrics helps identify and resolve potential problems before they happen and lets you react quickly when the situation demands it.
+A constant focus on key performance metrics help identify and resolve potential problems before they happen and lets you react quickly when the situation demands it.

 Here are just a few examples of performance monitoring metrics that Tenzing pays close attention to on a continual basis.
 Even this short list of data points informs us when certain aspects of the system will need to be looked at more carefully and in short order.

 - Request counts – an unusually high and sustained rate of requests from a small pool of machines can indicate a Distributed Denial-of-Service attack (DDoS).
 Once identified, measures can be taken to stop this flow of illegitimate activity.

 - Latency at the load balancer – the time elapsed after a request leaves the load balancer until the HTTP(S) header of a response is received is measured in seconds.
 This metric is a good proxy for how quickly your application is responding to your site visitors.

 - Storage queue length (application and database) – queue length is the number of I/O requests that are pending.
 A sustained increase in queue length may suggest the throughput of the storage medium is near, or at saturation.